our-deepak/Digital-Clock-Live-Time-/README.md

-# ⏰ Digital Clock with Seconds
+# ⏰ Digital Clock Live Time with Seconds

 This project is a simple **Digital Clock** built using **HTML, CSS, and JavaScript**.
 It displays the **live current time with seconds** and updates automatically.